aerinera/yumeta/README.md

 ## ❖ Tech & Roadmap

-Yumeta has started its journey with the foundational building blocks:
-**HTML, CSS, and JavaScript** power the simple yet functional interface you see today.

-Looking ahead, here’s what’s coming next:
+Yumeta began with a solid foundation of **HTML, CSS, and JavaScript**, crafting a clean and responsive interface.

+Looking forward, the platform will evolve with immersive and interactive features:

-- 🎞️ **Anime & Manga Menu:**
+- **Dynamic Anime & Manga Selector:**
-  Users will select between “Anime” and “Manga” via sleek dropdown menus.
-  Hover effects will reveal character animations and subtle transitions.
-  We aim to offer live anime streaming with custom video players,
-  and shared manga reading experiences for fans to enjoy together.
+  Instead of simple dropdowns, users will engage with an interactive character-selection panel reminiscent of fighting games.
+  Selecting a character or category will illuminate that side with smooth animations, while the other dims subtly—creating an intuitive and visually captivating navigation experience.
+  This will lead to rich experiences like synchronized anime streaming and shared manga reading.

-- 🤖 **AI Chat Companions:**
+- **Custom-built AI Chat Companions:**
-  We are building our own AI chat system from scratch,
-  focusing on lightweight machine learning techniques without relying on large-scale language models,
+  Developing an in-house AI conversational system based on lightweight machine learning techniques, aiming for natural and heartfelt interactions without relying on large external LLM services.
-  delivering friendly and meaningful conversations.

-- 💬 **Online Chat Rooms:**
+- **Global & Themed Chat Rooms:**
-  Global and themed chat rooms to unite fan communities in real-time.
+  Real-time spaces where fans gather, share, and celebrate their passion together.

-- 🎮 **Games & Premium Content:**
+- **Rewards, Games & Exclusive Content:**
-  Earn Yumeta Coins through platform engagement,
-  unlocking exclusive content, mini games, and special features.
+  Engage with the platform to earn Yumeta Coins, unlocking special content, mini-games, and unique experiences designed to deepen your connection to the community.

 ---